-Updated: November 2025 | By Lily Clark
+Updated: May 2026 | By Lily Clark

 Over the past few months, I’ve tested more than a dozen models right on my kitchen counter — tracking real cooking times, temperature consistency, sauté performance, and pressure release data.